SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 ### Python pytest

-The exported code for Python pytest is built to work with Python 3, pytest 4.6.x, and the latest version of Selenium 4.
+The exported code for Python pytest is built to work with Python 3, pytest 4.6.x, and the latest version of Selenium.

 You should be able to take the exported JavaScript file and run it after installing these dependencies (e.g., with `pip3 install`).